Bikz/bikramweb/SYMBOLS.md

 # Symbols & Context

 1. Project Title:
-   - "BikramBrar Web" or "My Profile" or "My Portfolio."
+   - "BikramBrar Web" or "Bikram Brar Portfolio"
    - Used in page headers or metadata.

 2. Pages & Routing: